eport01/restaurant_fastapi/README.md

   6. To install requirements run: ```pip3 install -r requirements.txt ```
   7. To view endpoints locally run: ```uvicorn main:app --reload``` and navigate to url listed in terminal i.e. ```http://127.0.0.1:8000```
   8. You can view the interactive docs by adding ```/docs``` to the url in step 5
+  9. You can access the Frontend respository [here](https://github.com/eport01/restaurants_fe)